KaziRifatAlMuin/Automated-Elevator/README.md

 - Autonomous two-floor operation triggered by presence detection.
 - Door obstacle detection to prevent accidental closing on objects/people.
-- Overcurrent detection to stop motor on overload.
+- Overcurrent detection to stop the motor on overload.
 - Remote status reporting (`/status`) and remote control (`/control`) endpoints.

 ---